Skip to main content

 If RSEUAB becomes insolvent and your money cannot be returned to you, it is protected up to EUR 22,000 under the Law on Markets in Financial Instruments of the Republic of Lithuania.
 More information here.

-Currently, Revolut accepts new customers from the following countries: Australia, Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom, and United States of America.
+Currently, Revolut accepts new customers from EEA countries (Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden), the United Kingdom, Switzerland, United States, Australia, New Zealand, Japan, Singapore, Brazil, and is rolling out in India, Mexico and Colombia.
+Trading availability still varies by country; check the local Revolut site for confirmation.

 However, Revolut Trading is only allowed in certain countries, such as EEA countries, the United States of America, and the UK – you can verify this by checking your country’s Revolut website.